PARTIAL BIRD LIST FOR SEYMOUR TOWNSHIP,

 American Woodcock 1998-2022 Scolopax minor Bécasse d'Amérique Philohela minor; bogsucker; timberdoodle; bécasse américaine F

-Ring-billed Gull 1998-2013 Larus delawarensis Goéland à bec cerclé CF
+Ring-billed Gull 1998-2013 Larus delawarensis Goéland à bec cerclé CFM

 Caspian Tern Sterna caspia Sterne caspienne Hydroprogne caspia